Hemp seed oil throughout the history

 Hemp seed oil vs CBD oil

 The most obvious difference between hemp seed oil and CBD oil is, that hemp seed oil is produced by cold pressing of seeds, while for the production (extraction) of CBD oil, hemp flowers (buds) are used with combination of different solvents (CO2, alcohol, etc.).
-Peculiarity of CBD oil and CBD enriched products (CBD drops, CBD resin, CBD balm,…) are definitely cannabinoids and their therapeutic potential.
+Peculiarity of CBD oil and CBD enriched products (CBD drops, CBD paste, CBD balm,…) are definitely cannabinoids and their therapeutic potential.
 They can be found in almost every part of hemp plant, but in largest amounts they are found in hemp flowers (buds) inside trichomes.

 Hemp seed oil recipes